Ethel Hedgeman Lyle: Death

-On November 28, 1950, Lyle died in Philadelphia, Pennsylvania.
+On November 28, 1950, aged 63, Lyle died in Philadelphia, Pennsylvania.

 Honors

 Lyle received many accolades for her achievements.
 In honor of her role as founder of AKA, in 1926 Alpha Kappa Alpha designated her Honorary Basileus, the only member with that title.
 In 1951, the sorority established the Ethel Hedgeman Lyle Endowment Fund.
 In 1994 Lyle's granddaughters, Andrea Lyle-Wilson and Muriel Lyle-Smith, were inducted as honorary members of Alpha Kappa Alpha.

-In 2018, Lyle’s great-great granddaughter, and Lyle-Smith's granddaughter, Chantél Harris, was inducted as an honorary member of Alpha Kappa Alpha.
-In 2020, Lyle's great-great granddaughter, and Lyle-Wilson's granddaughter, Scierra Hall, was initiated as a member of Alpha Kappa Alpha Sorority, Inc, Alpha Chapter, at Howard University.
+In 2018, Lyle's great-great-granddaughter, and Lyle-Smith's granddaughter, Chantél Harris, was inducted as an honorary member of Alpha Kappa Alpha.
+In 2020, Lyle's great-great-granddaughter, and Lyle-Wilson's granddaughter, Scierra Hall, was initiated as a member of Alpha chapter of Alpha Kappa Alpha at Howard University.

 In Lyle's birthplace of St. Louis, members of Omicron Theta Omega chapter of Alpha Kappa Alpha, set up a charter school, named Ethel Hedgeman Lyle Academy in her honor.
 It has expanded since 2000 to cover grades K-10 (as of 2005), serving several hundred children.